 This transform sends messages to both the defined sub chain and the remaining down-chain transforms.

-The response from the down-chain transform is returned back up-chain but various behaviours can be defined by the behaviour
+The response from the down-chain transform is returned back up-chain but various behaviours can be defined by the behaviour field to handle the case when the responses from the sub chain and down-chain do not match.

 Tee also exposes an optional HTTP API to switch which chain to use as the "result source", that is the chain to return responses from.

-indicating which chain is being used for the result source.
+GET /transform/tee/result-source will return regular-chain or tee-chain indicating which chain is being used for the result source.

-with the body content as either regular-chain
+PUT /transform/tee/result-source with the body content as either regular-chain or tee-chain to set the result source.

 - Tee: